-4.1 You will need to amend the employee's contract of employment to reflect the changes.
+4.1 You will need to amend the employee’s contract of employment.

-- You may want to agree a trial period to ensure the changes are working.
+- You may want to agree a trial period.

-4.2 If the new flexible working arrangement involves changes to the number of hours worked, you will need to amend the employee's pay and holiday entitlement.
+4.2 If the new arrangement changes the number of hours worked, you will need to amend the employee’s pay and holiday entitlement.

-4.3 If the employee will be working from home, health and safety requirements will apply just as they do to those who work in the office.
+4.3 If the employee will be working from home, health and safety requirements will still apply.

 An initial risk assessment must be carried out although this can be done by the employee.
 Areas to consider are: